-

 Under the Mineral Leasing Act (MLA), the Secretary of the Interior is required to hold leases sales at least quarterly in every state where unleased lands are available.
 For ordinary oil and gas leases, the area to be offered in each lease tract is to be no more than 2,560 acres.
 For leases in Alaska or in “tar sands,” each lease tract may be up to 5,760 acres.

 The MLA requires that leases go to the highest bidder who offers at least a “national minimum acceptable bid” per acre.
-The statutory minimum bid is $2/acre.
-For the December 2021 lease auction in the ANWR, the minimum bid was $25/acre for each parcel.
+For the lease auction in the ANWR, the minimum bid was $25/acre for in 2021 and $30/acre in 2025.
 These “bonus bids” are an amount per acre that the potential lessee pays to receive the lease.

 Typically, the highest bid from a qualified bidder wins the lease to the parcel, but the Bureau of Land Management is not required to accept a bid.
 In the Arctic National Wildlife Refuge (ANWR) lease sale, bidders who tied for the same parcel had the opportunity to submit additional bids two weeks after the original sale.

-Before the Bureau of Land Management issues a lease, the winning bidder (assuming they meet all other requirements) must pay the entire bonus bid, the filing fee of $170/parcel, and the first year’s rent for the parcel, which is set at $10/acre.
+Before the Bureau of Land Management issues a lease, the winning bidder (assuming they meet all other requirements) must pay the entire bonus bid, the filing fee of $170/parcel, and the first year’s rent for the parcel, which is set at $10/acre in the Arctic Refuge.

 Half of all revenues from the lease sale (and any later production) are shared with the State of Alaska.
 E.g. If bid revenues total $20 million, the federal Treasury receives $10 million and the state gets $10 million.

-- When oil and gas leasing in the Arctic Refuge was included in the tax bill, how much revenue was it estimated to raise?
+When oil and gas leasing in the Arctic Refuge was included in the Tax Cuts and Jobs Act, how much revenue was it estimated to raise?
 And why did TCS think that amount was unlikely?

 The Senate Energy and Natural Resources Committee included leasing in the ANWR Coastal Plain as a way to generate $1 billion in revenue in response to budget reconciliation instructions in the FY2018 budget resolution.
 It was ostensibly included as an offset for the $1.9 trillion dollar tax bill.

-When the leasing authorization eventually passed as part of the 2017 Tax Bill (P.L.
+When the leasing authorization eventually passed as part of the 2017 Tax Cuts and Jobs Act (P.L.
 115-97 §20001), the Congressional Budget Office (CBO) estimated it would raise $910 million.
 That reflects only the federal portion of receipts, meaning they expected the two lease sales to generate $1.82 billion total in revenue over 10 years.

-The Congressional Budget Office noted that its final estimate of $910 million in federal revenue from leasing the Coastal Plain (with another $910 million going to Alaska) was based on conversations with industry officials and the results of auctions for high-value oil and gas leases in the Lower 48.
+The CBO noted that its final estimate of $910 million in federal revenue from leasing the Coastal Plain (with another $910 million going to Alaska) was based on conversations with industry officials and the results of auctions for high-value oil and gas leases in the Lower 48.

 In June 2019, the CBO slightly modified their original estimate of $1.82 to $1.81 billion in bonus bid and rental revenue, resulting in federal receipts of $905 million over the next 10 years.

-TCS examined what oil and gas companies – the same companies likely to bid for ANWR leases – paid to lease land and water immediately adjacent to the Coastal Plain since 1999.
+TCS examined what oil and gas companies—the same companies likely to bid for ANWR leases—paid to lease land and water immediately adjacent to the Coastal Plain since 1999.
 Only a dozen parcels were ever sold for more than $30/acre.
 Only one was sold for more than $100/acre and that was back in 2002.
-The average for all ANWR-adjacent parcels since 2000 is $24/acre, which is an order of magnitude less than what would be needed to get to the CBO’s estimated revenue of $1.81 billion.
+The average for all ANWR-adjacent parcels since 2000 was $24/acre, an order of magnitude less than what would have been needed to get to the CBO’s estimated revenue of $1.81 billion.

 Put simply, all of the available evidence from the closest comparable lease sales indicated bidding levels would not approach the level needed to generate the estimated revenue.

-- What were the day of results for the first oil and gas lease sale in the Arctic Refuge?
-How much revenue did the lease sale actually generate?
+What were the results of the first oil and gas lease sale in the Arctic Refuge?
+How much revenue did the lease sale generate?

 In January 2021, the Bureau of Land Management (BLM), under the U.S. Department of the Interior (DOI), held the first of two auctions for leases to develop oil and gas resources in the Coastal Plain of the ANWR in Alaska.